ibp-network/RFCs/proposals/007-ibp-branding-and-website.md

 The existing website, available at [ibp.network](https://ibp.network) and mirrored at [dotters.network](https://dotters.network), has the potential for further improvement in terms of design and branding to align better with the technical solution provided by the IBP.

+[IBP Wiki](https://wiki.ibp.network/) provides valuable information, and it could be further enhanced by better integration with the website through cohesive design.

 Helikon Labs proposes to lead a branding and design initiative that will transform the presentation, positioning and perception of IBP, ultimately resulting in better business prospects.

 ## Details